-My realtor used “a friend with a camera” who shot everything with such a wide angle, it all looked very distorted and you couldn’t make out what was what.
+My realtor used “a friend with a camera” who shot everything with such a wide-angle, it all looked very distorted and you couldn’t make out what was what.
 Not only that, but the image quality was horrible.
 They were so contrasty and the colors so inaccurate.
-There was far more ceiling and floor in the photos to try and make it look bigger I guess, but in reality it totally misrepresented the property.
-Wider is not always better, so you realtors out there, don’t get fooled that you are get the best photos to represent a property just because someone with a camera has a wide angle lens.
+There was far more ceiling and floor in the photos to try and make it look bigger I guess, but in reality, it totally misrepresented the property.
+Wider is not always better, so you realtors out there, don’t get fooled that you are getting the best photos to represent a property just because someone with a camera has a wide-angle lens.
 To add insult to injury, I had to pay that photographer for her horrible photos as part of my realtor fees and I ended up reshooting all of them myself.
 And I was not being picky believe me.
 Anybody would have been disappointed in the horrible representation of their property.
 I was embarrassed and horrified to even use the realtor’s photos.

-Good real estate photography is all about the lighting.
+Good real estate photography is all about lighting.
 All you have to do is look at photos taken by an amateur than look at the same photos taken by a professional photographer to see a huge difference.
 This difference can make or break how fast that property will sell.
 And for you…isn’t that what it’s all about?
 Turning properties around as quickly as possible.
 So why leave your commission sitting in limbo for months and years simply because you are too cheap to hire a good photographer?
 You are not saving any money that way.
 Trust me.

-Incidentally, that realtor, used me to photograph her listings after that and also to do her brochures.
+Incidentally, that realtor used me to photograph her listings after that and also to do her brochures.

 Evening shots, morning shots, interior and exterior lighted shots.
 Whatever your needs, I’m the commercial real estate photographer for the job.